evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ![flow](/images/2020-10-29-active-flow.png)

-* Azure Front Door will receive traffic into the `api.foo-bar.org` frontend
+* Azure Front Door receives traffic from the `api.foo-bar.org` frontend
-* AFD will use `api` Routing rule
+* AFD uses `api` Routing rule
-* there is no Rules engine configured for this Routing rule
+* There is no Rules engine associated with `api` Routing rule
-* request is sent to the APIM backend
+* Request is sent to the APIM backend
 * APIM policy identifies that there is no header `Redirect-To` exists at the header and routes the request to the active Azure function (`blue`)

 ## Useful links